Presidents’ Day in New York 2021

 During Presidents’ Day Weekend many activities and fun events can be found around New York.
 All children in New York will be on holiday from school so there are many activities organised especially for children.
 For example, Intrepid Museum has a Kids Week culminating in a weekend of fun, on Saturday and Sunday when there are many activities planned in the museum.
 You can also visit MoMA or the Metropolitan Museum of Art.

-Presidents’ Day is a popular day for retail, many stores mark it as the start of their sales season.
-President’s day is business as usual for most organisations, although the stock exchanges are closed and the Financial District is very quiet around this time.
+It is a popular day for retail, many stores mark it as the start of their sales season.
+It is business as usual for most organisations, although the stock exchanges are closed and the Financial District is very quiet around this time.

-Furthermore, Presidents’ Day is a good day to visit attractions, which are all open as usual, though they may be a little busier.
+Furthermore, it’s a good day to visit attractions, which are all open as usual, though they may be a little busier.
 Visit the Empire State Building, for example, or perhaps take a trip to the Statue of Liberty.